Bira/octopus-carnival/_drafts/wir-mm-4e-stirge.md

 ## Sample Encounters and Final Impressions

 You can't really tame stirges, since they'll attack anything that has blood, but sometimes kobolds and goblins use captured stirges as traps.
-Trip the wire, release the swarm!
+Trigger the trap, release the swarm!
 They can also be encountered as indiscriminate opportunists, or in coincidental cooperation with things they won't feed on.